findthefunction/Cryptocurrencies/README.md

 # Cryptocurrencies

 Analyse crypto currency market to group currencies together using a clustering algorithm.
-We reduced the principle components usin PCA and processed the data to fit the machine learning models.
+We reduced the principle components using Principle Component Analysis and processed the data to fit the machine learning models.

   - Deliverable 1: Preprocessing the Data for PCA